 The second half saw far more action.
 Verdi opened the scoring in the 55th minute.
 Berenguer picked out Verdi’s run with a ball over the top, and the forward did just enough to find the far post.

 Just as the Torino faithful were beginning to regain hope, everything fell apart.

 Gaston Ramirez levelled the scores in the 70th minute with a perfectly struck free-kick from just outside the box.
 The left-footed strike dipped and bent past an outstretched Sirigu.

 Ramirez put the Blucerchiati ahead in the 75th minute, this time with a right-footed volley to the near post after a lovely layoff from Fabio Quagliarella.

 Sampdoria put the game away in the 79th minute thanks to a Quagliarella penalty kick.
-The Portuguese was pulled down in the box — a foul that saw Izzo sent off.
+The Italian was pulled down in the box — a foul that saw Izzo sent off.

 With a fourth consecutive loss, this time at the hands of 16th place Sampdoria, it seems the only thing that has changed at Torino is the name on the door of the manager’s office.